 I wanted to tell about the past using images, but in order to do so I had to somehow reinvent it.
 My decision was to focus on the central element of the Forest Finns’ culture: the slash-and-burn technique.
 That is how fire and smoke became the theme of the project.
 Shamanism and the implication that every element of nature has its own soul was another important part of the life of these people.
 I wanted to highlight that type of magicality so that I could grasp the way Forest Finns perceived the world.

 In your opinion, what do the images bring to the discussion?
-How do they make that project specific?
+How do they make that project unique?

 Photography is a universal language, able to go beyond cultural and political borders.
 This is why Slash and Burn may be interpreted in a much wider context: as a story about minor populations from different parts of the world.
 It could be a depiction of processes occurring inside those populations, slowly leading to the assimilation with the dominant culture.
 I also very much appreciate the fact that the reception of photographs is – to a large extent – based on emotions.